Welcome to Shoreline Public Schools!

 - Withdrawal form or report card from the last school attended

-- Proof of residency, (e.g. utility bill or tax statement).
+- Proof of residency, (e.g. utility bill, lease agreement, mortgage statement, property tax statement).
 A child's primary household/residence is defined as the physical location where the child lives and sleeps four or more days/nights per week.
 Shoreline residents only.
 The District is closed to new non-Shoreline resident applications for grades K-6, Headstart and Early Childhood Education.

-Kindergarten enrollment for Shoreline residents with students starting Kindergarten in the FALL of 2017 will begin in person on Thursday, February 2nd at all elementary schools.
+Kindergarten enrollment for Shoreline residents with students starting Kindergarten in the FALL of 2020 will begin in person on Tuesday, February 4th at all elementary schools.
 Frequently asked questions can be found here.
 To find out the name and location of the school in your boundary area, please log into E-Link.

-- Proof of age (e.g. birth certificate or passport)
+- Proof of age (e.g. birth certificate, passport or USCIS document)

-- Proof of residency (e.g. utility bill, tax statement) - Shoreline residents only
+- Proof of residency (e.g. utility bill, lease agreement, mortgage statement) - Shoreline residents only

 - Parent's/Guardian's telephone (day and evening)